 Our ability to timely appraise the quality of the gold jewellery collateral is critical to the business.
 We do not engage third parties to assess the collateral for our Gold Loans, but instead employ in-house staff for this purpose.
 Assessing gold jewellery quickly is a specialized skill that requires assessing jewellery for gold content and quality manually without damaging the jewellery.
-We have opened two Management Academies, one each in Delhi and in Kochi.
-We also have regional training centers at each of our 67 regional offices.
-We use our regional training centers to train new employees in appraisal skills, customer relations and communication skills.
+We have two staff training colleges, one each in Kochi and in New Delhi, and regional training centers at each of our 64 regional offices.
+We use our staff training colleges and regional training centers to train new employees in appraisal skills, customer relations and communication skills.
+During the year ended March 31, 2013, we opened the Muthoot Management Academy in Kochi, Kerala.
 The academy serves as a management development center focusing on developing our future managers and leaders.
+The academy is conducted from a five-storeyed building that we own with approximately 50,000 square feet of space, several business and recreational facilities, including a computer lab, four lecture halls and accommodation for more than 150 participants at a time.
 We believe that our in-house training has built up a talent pool that enables us to staff new branches with qualified and skilled personnel as we seek to grow our branch network.
-Our inhouse training capabilities also enable us to improve the skill sets of our existing personnel.
+Our in-house training capabilities also enable us to improve the skill sets of our existing personnel.